 In different parts of body burning fluttering beats, as from electricity.─Stiffness of all bones, even while walking.─Burning pains deep in joints.─Burning pains as in periosteum.─Nervous restlessness, unable to remain in the house.─While walking, dizziness and collapse.─Desire to lie down.─Complete relaxation of muscles as from tobacco-poisoning.

-Goose flesh, esp. of lower extremities.─Periodical furuncles, which relieve the head.─Burning, erysipelatous redness and violent itching by cold.
+Goose flesh, esp. of lower extremities.─Periodical furuncles, which relieve the head.─Burning, erysipelatous redness and violent itching < by warmth > by cold.

 Night full of visions; heavy sleep till morning.─Nervous restlessness, anxious dreams.─Sleep frequently interrupted.